 Mid-range($27 pp): Chan Boutique Hotel

 Jump on the speedboat and head over to Koh Rong island.
 Its crystal clear waters and sandy beaches will leave you in awe.
 After checking in your hotel explore the Koh Toch beach.
-We recommend staying central so staying at Koh Toch beach.
+We recommend staying centrally so staying at Koh Toch beach is the best choice.
 There are other beaches, such as long beach and lonely beach, but they are very quiet.
 Also, they are meant for people, who love to stay at secluded resorts and seek peace and tranquility.
 If you want to have some time to yourself, head to one of the quiet beaches and stay there, otherwise, stay at the very center of the action – Koh Toch.
 There are many bars and restaurants along the shore so take your time to explore the area and get some tan.
+This is the beach escape you have been planning for during your 2 weeks in Cambodia.

 Beautiful bungalows we love and recommend in Koh Rong: